eedahl/tekken-movedb-py/README.md

 * Show the most commonly used strings/moves and how fast of a punisher is needed to bop it.

 ## Acknowledgements
 Moves are from RBNorway.org.
-JSON-files adapted from Tekken discord bot.
+JSON-files adapted from the Tekken discord bot Combot.